 The shorter version of the PGSI screen test consists of three questions only, with answers ranging from ‘never’ to ‘almost always’.
 This version is used for Yonder Consulting survey participants who have gambled one or more times during the past year.

 Such gamblers are asked whether they have wagered more money than they could afford to lose, whether people have criticised them for their gambling, and whether they have felt guilt about their betting.
-UKGC data collected from Q1 2016 to Q1 2023 provides valuable insights into the answers.
+UKGC data collected from Q1 2016 to Q1 2023 provide valuable insights into the answers.

 Gamblers Risking More Money Than They Can Afford to Lose